 The information on energy conservation technology absorption expenditure incurred onResearch & Development and forex earnings/outgo as required under Section 134(3)(m) ofthe Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 isannexed to and forms part of this Report (refer Annexure A).

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status of the Company and its future operations.

-The Board would like to record their sincere appreciation for the co-operation receivedfrom various stakeholders of the Company viz. customers suppliers bankers investorschannel partners government and other statutory authorities auditors businessassociates and shareholders.
-Your Directors extend their gratitude to all the regulatoryagencies like SEBI Registrar of Companies stock exchanges and other Central and StateGovernment authorities/agencies vendors and sub-contracting partners for their support.The Board also acknowledges the unstinted co-operation commitment and dedication made byall the employees of the Company.
+The Board would like to record its sincere appreciation for the cooperation receivedfrom various stakeholders of the Company viz. customers suppliers bankers investorschannel partners government and other statutory authorities auditors businessassociates and shareholders.
+The Directors extend their gratitude to all the regulatoryagencies like SEBI Registrar of Companies stock exchanges and other Central and StateGovernment authorities/agencies vendors and sub-contracting partners for their support.The Board also acknowledges the unstinted co-operation commitment and dedication made byall the employees of the Company.